 In the first place, for those who still hear the acronym BIM, calm, we could say that it is a relatively recent term.
 Building Information Model (BIM) is defined as an enriched model of information, consisting of several databases, with elements that can be shared by many stakeholders throughout the life cycle of design, construction, operation and even recycling of a building.
 More or less transliterating the definition of NBS (National Building Specification).

-Hence the importance of this methodology, and that is why it has been widely accepted in developed countries.
-Because it allows us to work faster, in collaboration, with fully digital files, with better visualization and planning.
-In addition, we consistently organize our projects in accordance with existing regulations, with better controls, conflict detection, cost savings, waste reduction and all in less time.
+Hence the importance of this methodology, and that is why it has had such great acceptance in developed countries.
+Because it allows us to work faster, in collaboration, with totally digital files, with better visualization and planning.
+In addition to consistently organize our projects in accordance with existing regulations, with better controls, conflict detection, cost savings, waste reduction and all in less time.

 Of course it sounds very good!
 Although sometimes the theory does not apply to practice, mainly in our developing countries where our economic resources are limited.
 Even so, I think BIM will prevail sooner or later.

--Well, but do not be so pessimistic from the beginning.
-Tell my readers, how your experience has been.
+-Well, but let's not be so pessimistic from the beginning.
+Tell my readers how your experience has been.

 Okay. ????
 From my personal experience as a consultant and coach BIM.
 In our Central American countries, CAD is still very important and is widely used.
 There are very few professionals who use Revit and most only Revit Architecture; they are islands working alone.
 I've heard of companies where the architect makes his architectural model in Revit, then moves on to AutoCAD so that other contractors and designers can work on it.
 It really is a waste of time.

 Hence the insistence that, if we are going to work with BIM, we must train not only the designers who work in the company, but also the consultants and contractors, to name the most important.
-I have seen many professionals in my country who are satisfied with their degree and no longer want to study, do not want to improve.
+I have seen many professionals in my country who are satisfied with their degree and no longer want to study, they do not want to improve.
 They stay with AutoCAD and that's where the thing died.
-It is like living in the era of black and white television when there is a digital world waiting for us.
+It's like living in the age of black and white television when there is a whole digital world waiting for us.

 -I understand, that reaction to change and stagnation is common in these contexts.
-But have you seen any implementation of BIM in Honduras?
+But have you seen any BIM implementation in Honduras?